clockworkpc/clockworkpc.github.io/_posts/2020-05-08-hash_and_curly_braces_inside_a_ruby_string_with_snippets.md

 2. Places the cursor inside the braces
 3. And when I finish typing, I can press tab to jump out.

-I never used the original snippet anyway, because I use Ti
+I never used the original snippet anyway, because I use Tim Pope's excellent plugin, [Vim Commentary](https://github.com/tpope/vim-commentary).